Jewels of Elizabeth II: Queen Adelaide's Brooch

 The brooch was made by Rundell, Bridge & Co. in 1831.
 It was originally commissioned by William IV for Queen Adelaide as a clasp to a necklace.
 Subsequent Queens have always worn it as a brooch.
-It is classified as an “heirloom of the Crown” and was inherited by Queen Elizabeth II in 1952.
+It is classified as an "heirloom of the Crown" and was inherited by Queen Elizabeth II in 1952.

 Prince Albert Sapphire Brooch

 The Prince Albert sapphire brooch was given by Prince Albert to Queen Victoria at Buckingham Palace on 9 February 1840.
 It was the day before their wedding, and Victoria wrote in her diary that Albert came to her sitting room and gave her "a beautiful sapphire and diamond brooch".

 Queen Victoria's Diamond Fringe Brooch

-This piece is made out of "nine chains pave-set with brilliant-cut diamonds" at the bottom and larger diamonds put together at the top, which were given to Queen Victoria by the Ottoman Sultan in 1856.
+This piece is made out of "nine chains pave-set with brilliant-cut diamonds" at the bottom and larger diamonds put together at the top, which were given to Queen Victoria by the Ottoman Sultan Abdulmejid I in 1856.
 The piece was frequently worn by Queen Elizabeth the Queen Mother, and after her death it formed part of Elizabeth II's collection.